IsaacMwendwa/productive-employment-prediction/README.md

 1. Fire up an Anaconda Prompt or terminal
 2. Create a Python virtual environment using conda.
 Specify the Python version == 3.6.9
 3. Activate conda environment
-3. Open Model Building folder and locate requirements.txt and pip install all the packages in the document
+3. Locate requirements.txt and pip install all the packages in the document
 4. Navigate to the deployment folder (containing code for deployment)
 5. Copy the path/address of the deployment folder
 6. In the terminal/prompt, cd into that directory using the command cd path.
 Replace path with the deployment folder's path